andjadenic/ImageCaptioning/README.md

 <img width="1614" height="611" alt="image_captioning_task" src="https://github.com/user-attachments/assets/95a70463-f346-46f6-b1cd-b49ce489c38b" />

 ## Dataset
-The [COCO (Common Objects in Context)](https://cocodataset.org/#download) dataset is a large-scale image recognition dataset used for various computer vision tasks like object detection, segmentation, and captioning.
-COCO is benchmark dataset commonly used in machine learning—both for research and practical applications.
+The [COCO (Common Objects in Context)](https://cocodataset.org/#download) dataset is a large-scale image recognition dataset used for tasks such as object detection, segmentation, and captioning.
+COCO is a benchmark dataset commonly used in machine learning, both for research and practical applications.

-Exploratory Data Analysis (EDA) of MC COCO 2017 dataset is given in [EDA.ipynb](https://github.com/andjadenic/ImageCaptioning/blob/main/EDA/EDA.ipynb).
+Exploratory Data Analysis (EDA) of the MC COCO 2017 dataset is given in [EDA.ipynb](https://github.com/andjadenic/ImageCaptioning/blob/main/EDA/EDA.ipynb).

-Dataset contains over **$123,000$ images, each annotated with $5$ captions describing the scene**, splitted into train ($118,000$) and validation ($5,000$) subsets that can be downloaded via [COCO website](https://cocodataset.org/#download).
+The dataset contains over **$123,000$ images, each annotated with $5$ captions describing the scene**, splitted into train ($118,000$) and validation ($5,000$) subsets that can be downloaded via [COCO website](https://cocodataset.org/#download).

 * Height and width of train image varies from $51$ (min) to $640$ (max) and from $59$ (min) to $640$ (max) pixels.
 * $99.7%$ of images have 5 captions, and the rest of them have $6$ and $7$ captions.
-* Vocabulary built out of captions from training dataset has $29,077$ tokens (words).
+* Vocabulary built out of captions from the training dataset has $29,077$ tokens (words).
 * Number of words per caption varies from $5$ to $49$ with median of $10$.

 ### Data Preprocessing
-**Image preprocessing** pipeline prepares image for encoder:
+**Image preprocessing** pipeline prepares the image for the encoder:
 1. Resizing so that the shortest side is $256$ pixels.
 2. Cropping a $224 \times 224$ patch from the center of the resized image.
-3. Converting image into a PyTorch tensor.
+3. Converting the image into a PyTorch tensor.
 4. Scaling pixel values from $[0, 255]$ into $[0.0, 1.0]$.
 5. Normalizing the tensor image channel-wise so the mean is $[0.485, 0.456, 0.406]$ and the standard deviation is $[0.229, 0.224, 0.225]$.